nitaybz/homebridge-tado-ac/README.md

 check with: `node -v` & `homebridge -V` and update if needed

 ## Version 4 - What's new?
-Completely refactored the entired code! that should solve a lot of issues the plugin had before + added a few new features.
+Completely refactored the entire code! that should solve most of the issues the plugin had before + added a few new features.

 #### NEW: